 The machinery used to sort recycling at material recovery facilities (MRFs) uses conveyor belts, spinning gears, screens, and more to sort recyclables by size, shape, material type and weight.
-Plastic bags can't be sorted by existing machinery and instead get caught in conveyor belts and jam spinning gears, bringing entire facilities to a stop until the bags are manually cut out and removed from gears by workers.
-This process is dangerous for recycling workers and drastically reduces efficiency at recycling facilities.
+Plastic bags cannot be sorted by existing machinery and instead get caught in conveyor belts and jam spinning gears, bringing entire facilities to a stop until the bags are manually cut out and removed from gears by workers.
+This process is dangerous for recycling workers and drastically reduces efficiency at recycling facilities ans the bags ultimately removed from the equipment cannot be recycled due to contamination.
+Plastic bags and other plastic films can be recycled if brought back to a store drop-off or take back program.